Magic Grants for Ada Comstock Scholars

 How specific should my budget be?
 What happens if I don't use all the money granted?

-Your budget should be very specific and include documentation supporting quotes for such items as travel, equipment, etc. he Magic Grant Committee may request additional information.
-An end-of-project report and budget must be submitted within 30 days of the end date specified in your project timeline.
+Your budget should be very specific and must include documentation supporting quotes for such items as travel, equipment, etc. The Magic Grant Committee may request additional information.
+An end-of-project report and budget must be submitted within 3 months of the end date specified in your project timeline.
 Any unexpended funds must be returned to Smith College.

 How long a timeline should there be to complete work funded by a Magic Grant?